 As a career early childhood professional, Jenna Martin brings a deep, well-cultivated appreciation for the vital importance of early education initiatives in all their various forms.
 With direct experience as an educator, program director, and non-profit leader Jenna has seen—from multiple angles—the fundamental difference quality early childhood education makes.
 She holds a degree in Early Childhood Education from University of Massachusetts.

-Angela Rice serves as VECF’s executive assistant.
+Angela Rice serves as VECF’s office manager.
 She supports the efforts of the President as well as multiple teams in the organization by coordinating daily tasks and projects for various programs and grants under VECF’s umbrella of services.
 A Virginia Commonwealth University graduate, Angela brings to VECF keen reasoning, time management and data analysis skills as well as the ability to work both independently and as part of a team.

 Catherine Worrell serves as the Community Liaison for Classroom Quality at VECF and supports quality improvement efforts across multiple initiatives, including Virginia Quality, PDG, Mixed Delivery, and Ready Regions.
 She strongly believes that working with communities to develop equitable systems and policies is essential for continuous quality improvement and that educators should receive the same comprehensive, holistic, and strengths-based support that they provide for children and families across Virginia.
 Before joining VECF, Catherine worked in early childhood research, policy, and evaluation and most recently supported quality improvement efforts for Head Start at D.C.
 Public Schools.